-The Remuneration and Nominations Committee consists of three members, all of whom are independent Non-Executive Directors, being Mr David Blight, the Honourable Nicola Roxon, and Ms Philippa Kelly.
-The Committee is chaired by Mr David Blight.
-All directors have relevant experience as shown in their biographies in the Directors Report.
-Details of meetings held by the committee during the year and member attendances are set out in the 2023 Directors' Report.
+All directors have relevant experience as shown in their biographies in the Directors Report contained in the Annual Report.
+Details of meetings held by the PCC during the year and member attendances are set out in the 2025 Directors' Report contained in the Annual Report.